dsomleff/data-structures-js/my_own/graphs/README.md

 ---
 ### Basic Searches
-BFS and DFS still exist on a graph, and they are virtually no different from the tree.
+BFS and DFS still exist on a graph, and they are virtually no different from the tree. <br>
+BFS uses a queue and DFS uses stack.

 ---
 ### Dijkstra's Shortest Path